ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-All key binding methods used by this specification MUST cover all relevant portions of the request, including anything that would change the nature of the request, to allow for secure validation of the request by the AS.
+All key binding methods used by this specification MUST cover all relevant portions of the request, including anything that would change the nature of the request, to allow for secure validation of the request.
 Relevant aspects include the URI being called, the HTTP method being used, any relevant HTTP headers and values, and the HTTP message body itself.
-The recipient of the signed message MUST validate all components of the signed message to ensure that nothing has been tampered with or substituted in a way that would change the nature of the request.
+The verifier of the signed message MUST validate all components of the signed message to ensure that nothing has been tampered with or substituted in a way that would change the nature of the request.
+Key binding method definitions SHOULD enumerate how these requirements are fulfilled.

-When a key proofing mechanism is bound to an access token, the access token MUST be covered by the signature method of the proofing mechanism.
+When a key proofing mechanism is bound to an access token, the key being presented MUST be the key associated with the access token and the access token MUST be covered by the signature method of the proofing mechanism.

+The key binding methods in this section MAY be used by other components making calls as part of GNAP, such as the extensions allowing the RS to make calls to the AS defined in {{I-D.ietf-gnap-resource-servers}}.
+To facilitate this extended use, the sections below are defined in generic terms of the "sender" and "verifier" of the HTTP message.
+In the core functions of GNAP, the "sender" is the client instance and the "verifier" is the AS or RS, as appropriate.

 When used for delegation in GNAP, these key binding mechanisms allow the AS to ensure that the keys presented by the client instance in the initial request are in